-During the 2nd and 3rd centuries BCE, the Greek language becoming more and more prevalent throughout the ancient world, also garnering the reputation of being the language of scholarship.
+During the 2nd and 3rd centuries BCE, the original Greek language becoming more and more prevalent throughout the ancient world, also garnering the reputation of being the language of scholarship.
 As a result, the Hebrew scriptures were translated by Jewish scholars from the original Hebrew language into a Greek version as use of the language became more widespread.
 This translation is known as the Septuagint (abbreviated by scholars today as LXX) and it enabled the texts of the Tanakh (or, Hebrew Bible)--many of which would go on to form what we know as the Old Testament--to reach a wider audience.

 Greek Dialect and Style

 While Greek was considered the language of the learned, the New Testament writers did not write in elevated or classical Greek, but in the common parlance of the day.
 Today’s scholars refer to the language of the Gospels and Epistles as koine Greek, set apart from both the Ancient Greek used by the likes of Plato and Aristotle and the Modern Greek spoken in Greece today.
 The term "koine" comes from the Greek word, κοινὴ, which means "common".
 Most of the early Christian theological writings by the Church Fathers were also written in koine Greek, and it continues to be used as the liturgical language in the Greek Orthodox Church to this day.

 The New Testament offers a message of hope and restoration to all people.
 From the ancient versions in their original languages, scholars and translators have dedicated themselves to ensuring that the wonder and wisdom of the Bible are available to as many people as possible.